 UPDATE: On March 18, 2020 the Canada Revenue Agency Announced that the 2020 Tax Deadline in Canada had changed so that “For individuals (other than trusts), the return filing due date will be deferred until June 1, 2020.”

-If, for whatever reason, you miss the tax filing deadline which was applicable to you (April 30th, 2019 for general tax returns and June 17th, 2019 for self-employed Canadians), do not worry.
+If, for whatever reason, you miss the tax filing deadline which was applicable to you do not worry.

 If you’re a Québec resident, Revenu Québec also keeps the NetFile Québec service open after the tax filing deadline has passed.

 If you are receiving a refund and still haven’t filed, you won’t be penalized for it.
 If you owe money to the CRA, file as soon as you can because you’ll be paying a late-filing penalty and interest will be charged until you pay the money you owe.
 The late-filing penalty for the CRA is 5% of your balance due plus 1% for each full month that your return is late up to a maximum of 12-months.

 Whether you are employed or self-employed, or whether you want to complete your own tax return, or have someone do it for you, TurboTax is Canada’s most popular tax preparation software, with over 45 million tax returns filed in the last 20-years.

 Visit TurboTax.ca and see what product fits best for you and your unique tax situation and begin the process of getting the maximum refund possible.